myDBR installer will guide you to install the required component. Following setup is required for successful installation of myDBR:

 Make sure that your PHP installation is in order.
 PHP 7.0 or greater is recommended.
 More information on http://www.php.net.

 myDBR is a compiled PHP application compiled with ionCube PHP compiler.
 In order to use the application, the ionCube PHP loader needs to be installed in your system (if not already present).
 When you access myDBR without ionCube loader installed, myDBR will give installing instructions for the loader.
-You can also download the ionCube Loader Wizard-script which gives you detailed information which loader to download and how to install it.
+You can also download the ionCube Loader Wizard-script which gives you detailed information on which loader to download and how to install it.

 You can download the loader from ionCube's download page.